80+ Must-Know Splunk Interview Questions & Answers For Beginners and Experienced in 2025

 Also Read: MySQL vs. MongoDB: Difference Between SQL & MongoDB

-Direct Answer: Search Factor (SF) and Replication Factor (RF) are key concepts in Splunk's indexing and data redundancy system.
+Search Factor (SF) and Replication Factor (RF) are core concepts in Splunk's distributed indexer architecture, directly impacting data availability, fault tolerance, and search efficiency.

 Also Read: What is the Data Analytics Lifecycle?
 From Discovery to Decision-Making: A Complete Guide